dakourou/tv-shows/README.md

 Also the components logic is useful, because in the project there are many reusable components for different pages.
 Also using Redux for the state management is very convenient for storing all the states and updating them.

 I also included some unit tests for the reducers used in the app.
+I used jest-dom and react-scripts test.